YujiaBao/YujiaBao.github.io/_pages/about.md

 <br>

-##### What keeps me motivated is my passion for learning and the thrill of creating something new.
-Every day brings a new opportunity to explore and innovate, and that's what I find truly exciting.
+I'm driven by my love for learning and the excitement that comes from creating something new.
+Each day offers a new chance to explore and innovate, which I find truly thrilling.

 <br>